anderssandstrom/e3-ecmcPlugin_FFT/README.md

 * Trigger cmd                      (rw)
 * NFFT                             (ro)

-The available records from this template file can bMeasurese listed by the cmd:
+The available records from this template file can be listed by the cmd:
 ```
 dbgrep *FFT*
 ```